- Countries of origin

-The following is a list of family history research interests sorted by the countries of origin of our direct ancestors, and of several of our collateral ancestors.
-Each country page serves as an index to individual surname pages for further information.
+The following is a list of countries from which our direct and collateral ancestors have originated during the past several hundred years.
+Each country page features an index to surname pages and further information about those family lines.

 Biographical sketches, family tree snippets, genealogical puzzles, military service records, stories of emigration, and other items of genealogical interest are sorted by surname.

 The most commonly cited reason for studying family history is to discover your family’s places of origin.
 Some suspect that the age-old oral tradition, held dear by the family, might not stand up to scrutiny when consulting the records.
 Admittedly, the act of disabusing “family historians” of their most cherished beliefs carries a risk.
 This writer has suffered some of the slings and arrows of relatives’ pique while reporting the facts.
 These have taken the form of petulance, obstinate disagreement while presented with documentary evidence, and shunning.
 (My dear friend, M.G., did warn me!)